didzisdti/dtikube_service/docs/4-Automation/Ansible-node-setup.md

 :::

 ## Control node choice
-Ansible offers sveral options for setting up the control node
+Ansible offers several options for setting up the control node
 * Linux environment options include any Linux machine with supported Linux OS on it.

 * Windows environment with Windows Subsystem for Linux (WSL)